Property Management Marketing: Boosting SEO With Content

 Having great content also only matters if your customers can read it.
 Here are some pointers to increase readability for your property management blog efforts:

-You should also consider how your customers are viewing your content.
+It's also crucial to consider how your customers view your content.
 According to Google, most people are searching on a mobile device, so Google boosts sites that are optimized for mobile and therefore reduces the ranking of unoptimized sites.

 It can be harder to encourage mass sharing of property management blogs — after all, your audience is pretty niche.
-You can still bring your content to places where it will be helpful and improve your SEO while doing so.
+So, consider bringing your content to places where it will be helpful and improve your SEO while doing so.

-- Offer to guest post on partner sites, and include one link back to your site.
+Offering to provide guest posts on partner sites and including one link back to your site.

-- Look for property owners asking questions on forums and respond with a blog article that is relevant to their inquiry.
+Looking for property owners asking questions on forums and responding with a blog article that is relevant to their inquiry.

-Most big forums will automatically place a "no-follow" tag on your link, but you'll be bringing qualified traffic to your site that is going to click through multiple pages, spend time on your site, and help naturally increase your relevance that way.
+Most big forums will automatically place a "no-follow" tag on your link, but you'll bring qualified traffic to your site that will click through multiple pages, spend time on your site, and help naturally increase your relevance that way.

 As search engines adapt to users, SEO strategies for property management marketing must also change.
-The previous method of keyword stuffing and linking is still relevant to a point, but having helpful content that engages your customers in a meaningful way can be a better boost to your SEO.
+The previous method of applying plenty of keywords and external links is still relevant to a point, but having helpful content that engages your customers in a meaningful way can be a better boost to your SEO.

 Remember to keep your content relevant, expert-level, and helpful.
 Use it in ways that bring that helpfulness to the user without trying to sell them, and let your leads come to you through an effective inbound marketing methodology!